napari/docs/docs/community/team.md

-Read more about napari’s [mission and values](mission-and-values), how to get started as a [contributor](napari-contributing) or join us in our [publc chat room](https://napari.zulipchat.com/login/).
+Read more about napari’s [mission and values](mission-and-values), how to get started as a [contributor](napari-contributing) or join us in our [public chat room](https://napari.zulipchat.com/login/).
 You can also follow us on [mastodon](https://fosstodon.org/@napari), [Bluesky](http://bsky.app/profile/napari.org), or [LinkedIn](https://www.linkedin.com/company/napari).